Skip to main content

 The First Continental Congress was prompted by the Coercive Acts, known in America as the Intolerable Acts, which Parliament passed in early 1774 to reassert its dominance over the American colonies following the Boston Tea Party.
 The Intolerable Acts, among other changes, closed off the Boston Port and rescinded the Massachusetts Charter, bringing the colony under more direct British control.

 The colonies elected delegates to the First Continental Congress in various ways.
-Some delegates were elected through their respective colonial legislatures or committees of correspondence.
+Some delegates were elected through their respective colonial legislatures or Committees of Correspondence.
 As for Washington, he was elected with the other Virginia delegates at the First Virginia Convention, which was called in support of Massachusetts following the passage of the Intolerable Acts.
 Georgia was the only colony that did not send any delegates to the First Continental Congress.
-Facing a war with neighboring Native American tribes, the colony did not want to jeopardize British assistance.
+Facing a war with neighboring Native American nations, the colony did not want to jeopardize British assistance.

 When Congress convened on September 5, 1774, Peyton Randolph of Virginia was named President of the First Continental Congress.
 One of the Congress’s first decisions was to endorse the Suffolk Resolves passed in Suffolk County, Massachusetts.
 The Suffolk Resolves ordered citizens to not obey the Intolerable Acts, to refuse imported British goods, and to raise a militia.
 Congress’s early endorsement of the Suffolk Resolves was a clear indication of the mood and spirit in Carpenters’ Hall.